Gustavo Gac-Artigas

-Gustavo Gac-Artigas (born 1944) is a Chilean American writer, playwright, actor, theater director, and editor.
+Gustavo Gac-Artigas (born 1944) is a Chilean American writer: poet, playwright, actor, theater director, and editor.
 Born in Santiago, Chile, he has lived in New Jersey since 1995.
-He is a correspondent member of the North American Academy of the Spanish Language (Academia Norteamericana de la Lengua Espanola-ANLE) and a member of PEN-Chile and PEN America.
-He is also member of the Sociedad de Escritores de Chile (SECH).
+He is a correspondent member of the North American Academy of the Spanish Language (Academia Norteamericana de Lengua Espanola-ANLE), a correspondent member of the Academia Hispanoamericana de Buenas Letras de Madrid, and a member of PEN-Chile and PEN America.
+He is also member of the Sociedad de Escritoras y Escritores de Chile (SECH).